anthro-id/legal/en-US/TERMS-OF-USE.md

 We reserve the right to limit access or visibility to the Platform, services, or products to specific individuals or geographic regions at any time.

-Users outside Indonesia are responsible for ensuring their use of the Platform complies with their local laws.
+Below are the listed countries that are not allowed to use the Platform due to safety reasons, including:
+- Cuba
+- Iran
+- North Korea
+- Syria
+- Israel
+- Russian Federation
+- Belarus
+- Venezuela

 ## 6. Parental Controls
 For more information about parental controls, please refer to our [Underage Individuals'](/legal/underage) policy segment.